IRS Form 6252 Instructions

 At the top of Form 6252, enter your name and identifying number.
 For most taxpayers, your identifying number will be your Social Security number (SSN) or individual taxpayer identification number (ITIN).

-If you are reporting more than one transaction under the installment sale method, you must use a separate form for each piece of property sold.
+If you are reporting more than one transaction under the installment sale basis, you must use a separate form for each piece of property sold.

 Line 1